Kevin Seconds

+Kevin Seconds is an American singer, songwriter and musician.

+It was while living in Reno, that he founded the highly influential hardcore punk band 7 Seconds in 1979 with his younger brother Steve Youth.

 Straight edge

 As with Ian MacKaye of Minor Threat, Seconds has had a great deal of influence on the straight edge subculture but has never fully embraced it as a movement.
 He has been outspoken about his opposition to the more militant aspects of straight edge and does not support it.
 Seconds continues to maintain a drug/alcohol/smoke-free lifestyle but appears to have no interest in being a spokesman for the straight edge lifestyle.
 He is vegetarian.